 To be enforceable, a prenuptial agreement must be in writing, and it must be signed by both parties.
 There are some situations in which premarital agreements are unenforceable.
 The statute lists some of the following examples:

 Prenuptial agreements can be beneficial for any couple planning to get married in Cook County.
 To learn more about drafting a prenuptial agreement, or for assistance with enforcement issues surrounding an existing premarital agreement, you should reach out to a Cook County prenuptial agreement attorney as soon as possible.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.